Bret Harrison: Music

 Big Japan is a four-piece indie rock band from Los Angeles, with Nathanial Castro on vocals and guitar, Adam Brody on drums, Harrison on guitar and Brad Babinski on bass.
 The band only performs, writes and records sporadically given Brody and Harrison's unpredictable acting schedules.
 Their first band name was Steven's Team, named after the film The Cable Guy.

 Big Japan's first release, Music for Dummies, was digitally released through Nightshift Records on August 23, 2005.
-This CD originally titled Music for Dummies was changed to Untitled thus the limited number of CDs printed have become collectors items.
+This CD originally titled Music for Dummies was changed to Untitled thus the limited number of CDs printed have become collector's items.

 Personal life

+As a child, Harrison began studying acting with acting coach Sandra Peabody.
+Harrison reflects, "I met a lady named Sandra Peabody, who teaches through Northwest Children's Theater.
+Ever since I met her, she showed me what acting was really about.
+When I started realizing how much more went into it, that's when I was like, 'I love this, this is a challenge.'
+She's the one who said, 'Hey, you gotta go to L.A.'"
 Harrison began dating Lauren Zelman in 2005.
-They married on March 25, 2012 and have a son.
+They married on March 25, 2012, and have a son.